 In 2021, it is also possible to receive compensation for training and development.
 Your employees can partake in training and development initiatives during the time they participate in short-time work, provided that it is regulated in agreements.
 You can apply for compensation for these initiatives in connection with the application for short-time work, and it can be applied for retroactively from January 1st, 2021.

 It is important that you prepare as much as possible before submitting your application in order for the processing to be quick.
 It is more important to be accurate in your application than to apply quickly.
 Make sure you are properly prepared by taking a quick test (in Swedish) to see if you are eligible for financial support .
 You can also use the Swedish Agency for Economic and Regional Growth's calculation tool to see how much support you can get if your application is granted.
 The support for short-time work allowance has been extended and the working hours can be reduced up to 80% for the months: May, June and July.

-The requirements for doctor’s certificate are abolished
+Deferred requirement for doctor’s certificate

 Here you will find information about laying off staff at verksamt.se: